Guillain-Barré Syndrome NCLEX questions for nursing students. Guillain-Barré Syndrome is an autoimmune neuro disease.

 The answer is B. The patient’s signs and symptoms in this scenario are typical with Guillain-Barré Syndrome.
 The syndrome tends to start in the lower extremities (with paresthesia that will progress to paralysis) and migrate upward.
 The respiratory system can be affected leading to respiratory failure.
 Therefore, the nurse should assess for any signs and symptoms that the respiratory system may be compromised (ex: weak cough, shortness of breath, dyspnea…patient says it is hard to breath etc.).
 The nurse should immediately report this to the MD because the patient may need mechanical ventilation.
 Absent reflexes is common in GBS and paresthesia can extend to the upper extremities as the syndrome progresses.
 A headache is not common.

 5. A patient with Guillain-Barré Syndrome has a feeding tube for nutrition.
 Before starting the scheduled feeding, it is essential the nurse?
+Select all that apply:

 A. Assesses for bowel sounds